schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 />
 ```

-> **An important side note:** While we are talking about preloading and cross-origin though, there is a little gotcha to be aware of with regard to preloading fonts.
+> **An important side note:** While we are talking about preloading and cross-origin though, there is a little gotcha to be aware of concerning preloading fonts.
 When preloading fonts, you always have to specify the `crossorigin` attribute whether the font is being loaded cross-origin or not.
 This is because of the [font fetching requirements](https://drafts.csswg.org/css-fonts/#font-fetching-requirements) as defined in the CSS font specification.

 With that, we can get back to the remaining resource hints.